 Articles

-Coming Soon - Warren Gatland: Clear out (Removing the Threat) Posted over 10 years ago
+Coming Soon - Warren Gatland: Clear out (Removing the Threat) Posted about 11 years ago

 Warren Gatland was this week named the BBC’s ’Coach of the Year and signed a new contract with Wales to go beyond the 2019 RWC.
 We thought we better give you some more of the man of the moment.
 In this 25min session on how to remove the opposition threat at the breakdown, Gatland covers clear out technique and demonstrates progressive drills to improve your chances of winning those all important collisions.